eddiemcnally/k2/README.md

 ## Build notes:
 - k2 is currently set up to use clang as the compiler.
 - However, the code uses various GCC built-in functions
-- The build process outputs 2 binaries: "k2" and "k2_test_runner".
+- The build process outputs 3 binaries: "k2", perft and "k2_test_runner".
 These can be found in the _build/bin directory.
 - Requires CMake 3.9 or greater
 - Enables LTO by default; has a dependency on binutils-gold and llvm9-gold